The Beauty of Karen's Sorrow

 Yesterday Once More

-IT ALL started… the melancholy music, the sense of failure, the family dysfunction, the addictions, her body dysmorphia, all of this and more powering the most soothing and tragedy-filled contralto of her generation… it all started, and will end, with her brother Richard.
+AS WITH many tales of misogyny, it all started… the melancholy music, the sense of failure, the family dysfunction, the addictions, her body dysmorphia, all of this and more powering the most soothing and tragedy-filled contralto of her generation… it all started and will end with the men in her life, in this case, her brother, Richard.